Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

 ### The Enneagram Type 5 in Relationships

 As a Type 5, Elon would be most comfortable in relationships that allow him the intellectual freedom he craves.
 He would be drawn to partners who stimulate his mind and respect his need for personal space.
-His focus on work and intellectual pursuits could make him seem distant sometimes, but a Type 5 can be incredibly attentive and deeply committed when engaged.
+His focus on work and academic pursuits could make him seem distant sometimes, but a Type 5 can be incredibly attentive and deeply committed when engaged.

 ### The Women Behind the Man